casper-hansen/AutoAWQ/README.md

 There are two versions of AWQ: GEMM and GEMV.
 Both names relate to how matrix multiplication runs under the hood.
 We suggest the following:

-- GEMV (quantized): Best for small context, batch size 1, highest number of tokens/s.
+- GEMV (quantized): 20% faster than GEMM for small batch sizes (max batch size 4 / small context).
-- GEMM (quantized): Best for larger context, up to batch size 8, faster than GEMV on batch size > 1, slower than GEMV on batch size = 1.
+- GEMM (quantized): Much faster than FP16 at batch sizes below 8 (good with large contexts).
-- FP16 (non-quantized): Best for large batch sizes of 8 or larger, highest throughput.
-We recommend [TGI](https://github.com/huggingface/text-generation-inference) or [vLLM](https://github.com/vllm-project/vllm).
+- FP16 (non-quantized): Recommended for highest throughput: [vLLM](https://github.com/vllm-project/vllm).

 ### Examples